 Applicants to the MDSPP program are typically recent college graduates with a solid background in statistics, economics, mathematics, or computer science.
 You will need to have completed a college-level calculus course and have experience with statistics and computer science.
 GRE scores are strongly preferred..

 This flexible degree is geared toward the working professional.
 Although the program will provide you with a solid grounding in statistical analysis and the opportunity to specialize in a data science area, you don’t need to have a background in quantitative methods.
 Good news if you’re in a public policy job and you need to improve your technical expertise!

 The 12-course MS is available online or through evening classes, and it can be completed in 2 years.
-The 5 core courses are devoted to stats, quantitative methods, and big data applications; the electives can include anything from data mining and machine learning to global security and economics.
-You can also choose to pursue a concentration (4 courses) in statistical analysis, geospatial analysis, political behavior and policy analysis, or public management.
+There are 5 core courses devoted to stats, quantitative methods, and big data applications; the electives can include anything from data mining and machine learning to global security and economics.
+You can also choose to pursue a concentration in statistical analysis, geospatial analysis, political behavior and policy analysis, or public management.
 A capstone is required.

 You’ll be required to submit your undergraduate transcripts (minimum 3.0 GPA), a statement of purpose, a research-focused writing sample, recommendations, and your résumé.
 Students with graduate-level coursework from an accredited college or university may be exempt from taking up to 2 courses towards degree completion.
 As we mentioned, no prior coursework in quantitative methods is necessary.

 Graduate Certificate in Government Analytics